sjauhri/franka_zed_gazebo/README.md

 If you want to use the real ZED2 camera on the real robot, make sure you have to have the right 3D printed mount file (with gripper on the field of view and without it), available inside the `3d_prints` folder.

 Turn on the robot (controller box under the table).
-Access the work desk by typing the ip addres of the robot in the browser.
+Access the work desk by typing the ip address of the robot in the browser.
 Unlock the robot before using.

 - If you are sending commands through ROS, activate the FCI and put in Execution mode.
 - If you want to manually move the robot, activate Programming mode and, on the robot, press lightly at the same time the two buttons located on the left of the end-effector (check [manual](https://www.generationrobots.com/media/franka-emika-robot-handbook.pdf) for exact location)